kenlasko/omni/README.md

 # Omni cluster creation/update
 Make sure all nodes are up and running in maintenance mode and are visible in https://omni.ucdialplans.com.
 I did this via [PXEBoot](https://github.com/kenlasko/pxeboot).

 You will need to modify the machine GUIDs in [cluster-template-home.yaml](cluster-template-home.yaml) to suit your needs.
-I have multiple cluster templates for home, lab and laptop to test various things.
+I have multiple cluster templates for home, cloud and lab to test various things.
 You may not need all this.

 I setup a pass-through container cache in Docker on my NAS, which is defined in [machine-registries.yaml](patches/machine-registries.yaml).
 You probably won't be using this.